divvun/kbdgen-archived/doc/android.osx.md

 You can also substitute a local path to a git repo to the remote path and the application will automatically check it out for you.

+## Build files

+Files will be placed in the `build/` directory.
+In debug mode, a file by the name of `<project internalName>-debug.apk` will appear, while in release mode (when provided with `-R` flag), `<project internalName>-release.apk` will appear.

+The release APK can be used to be uploaded to the Play Store.

 # Examples

 See the `sme.yaml` and `sjd.yaml` files for examples of keyboard layouts.